You are hereHome ›

 In 2010, we added a second “service” truck.
 This enables us to provide more efficient service to our customers.
 Having two full time crews dedicated to outage restoration, customer complaints and concerns, and new customer connects, increases our productivity two fold.
 The electric dept. performs regular equipment inspections and maintenance in order to provide reliable power at all times.
 In August of this year, Benton’s first City owned power substation went on line.
 This 3 million dollar project is a huge asset to our city and our citizens, it insures adequate power is available when and where needed.
 The new West Benton Substation is located at 1908 Dale Ave close to our utility service center.

 Vegetation removal is a daily task at Benton Utilities Electric Dept., we continue to improve our vegetation management process in order to move away from reactive trimming and establish a system to trim each electrical distribution feeder actively based on its own unique trim cycle.
 This has improved our system and reduced the number of outages do to trees or other vegetation in the lines.
 We will be taking an even more proactive strategy in the future to reduce our exposure to trees by placing our residential feeders underground.
-This project is planned to begin Mid-March 2015 and extend into 2017.
+This project is planned to begin Mid-March 2015 and and is still in progress.
 Trees, vines, and falling limbs are the largest contributor to power failures in our city.
 We currently employ West Tree Service for our right of way trimming.
 Benton Utilities spends in excess of $180,000 annually to combat vegetation growth in and around power lines.

 The Benton Utilities Electric Department has a Supervisory Control and Data Acquisition System (SCADA system) installed and implemented, this is a computer based automated control system that monitors and controls the current of electricity through lines.
 This system is still a very major asset in our daily operations.
 The monitoring and control of electrical devices in the field in which they relate to the system as a whole is a money and time saving feature, and it is totally computer based.
 Its signal is transmitted by a network of Fiber Optic cables installed and maintained by Benton Utilities personnel.
 Our Substation Technicians can remotely operate equipment in the field from the safety of their laptops.